 (a) practically completed all of the Additional Affordable Housing Units in accordance with the Additional Affordable Housing Scheme for the Development Parcel approved by the Council, transferred the Additional Affordable Housing Units to the Affordable Housing Provider and made them available for Occupation; and

-(b) paid any remaining surplus profit pursuant to paragraph 5.3.6 of this Schedule to the Council towards the delivery of offsite Affordable Housing within the Council’s administrative area.
+(b) paid any remaining Surplus, if any, pursuant to paragraph 5.3.6 of this Schedule to the Council towards the delivery of offsite Affordable Housing within the Council’s administrative area.

 The Parties agree that the terms of paragraphs 5.1 to 5.3 (inclusive) of this Schedule shall apply mutatis mutandis to the provision of any Additional Affordable Housing Units.